-While some full-timers head southwest to spend their winter in places like Arizona and South Texas, others are flocking to the white sandy beaches of Florida where they can relax under palm trees and take in views of the Gulf of Mexico and Atlantic Ocean.
+While some full-timers head southwest to spend their winter in places like Arizona and South Texas, others are flocking to the white sandy beaches of Florida where they can relax under palm trees and take in views of the Gulf of Mexico and the Atlantic Ocean.

 Even if you’re a frugal RVer you’ll find the Sunshine State has lots of inexpensive places to stay by the beach, especially on public lands like State Parks.
-On the other hand, if you feel like spending more on a luxurious RV park there are lots of highly rated resorts to choose from too.
+On the other hand, if you feel like spending more on a luxurious RV park there are lots of highly rated resorts to choose from, too.
 These eight RV parks and campgrounds are some of the most popular options.

 1. Camp Gulf, Destin